 Best things to do in São Paulo, the largest city in the Western Hemisphere

-Planning a trip to such a diverse and massive city might feel a bit overwhelming.
-To help you with this process, I created this blog post where I’ve picked the most exciting attractions and best things to do in São Paulo, or Sampa, as the locals call it.
-At the end of the post, I’ve also listed my recommendations on where to stay in São Paulo.
+Planning a trip to such a massive city where everything is spread out can feel overwhelming.
+To help you with this process, I created this blog post where I’m sharing my favorite spots and recommendations on what to do in São Paulo.
+At the end of the post, you’ll also find my tips on where to stay and a map that gives you an overview of where the main points of interest are located.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.